splunk/public-o11y-docs/sp-oncall/spoc-integrations/wavefront-integration-guide-victorops.rst

 .. image:: images/VO_alert@2x.png

-Last, you’ll want to attach the Alert Target to an actual alert.
+Last, you'll want to attach the Alert Target to an actual alert.
 Whether creating or editing an alert, use the below example as guide for connecting VictorOps to an alert.
 First, edit (or create) an alert.